 With the release of iOS 7, all Apple apps received a makeover.
-However, in the case of the Music app, it was far more than that, as the Apple’s native music player got a new feature in the form of iTunes Radio, which also released on iTunes.
+However, in the case of the Music app, it was far more than that, as the Apple’s native music player got a new feature in the form of iTunes Radio, which

 Having iTunes Radio on iOS 7 though is an entirely different matter.
 It means Apple’s entry into the streaming music business on the platforms where that business is really successful and that are full of strong competitors.

 With that in mind, let’s take a closer look at iTunes Radio on iOS 7, as well as at a couple of tips to help you make the most out of it.